Caucasus-Rosetta/Lingua-Corpus/README.md

 ### Loading

-The cleaned-up data is aggregated into a single file, ready to be passed further down the line for tokenization.
+The cleaned-up data is aggregated into a single file, ready to be passed further down the line for Natural Language Processing(NLP) tasks.

 ## Transform and load Abkhazian-Russian parallel data